mehanix/dhrw/README.md

 1. Clone repository
 2. `docker compose up`
 3. Manually install python dependencies (found in `worker/requirements.txt` on the meteor container) - known issue, they need to be synchronised 😅
+4. Get an access token for your function repository and add it in settings.json, replacing the one that is there (expired, used to point to [this repo](https://github.com/mehanix/dhrw-functions)).

 ##### RabbitMQ setup
 1. enter localhost:15672 and add workers exchange of type `topic`
 2. also add a routing key named `worker_reply.*` to `server_responses` queue on this exchange. - known issue, they need to be added manually for now.

-##### GitHub repo setup
-1. Get an access token for your repository where you will add the functions and add it

 ##### Get in the app
 Enter the app via `localhost:3000`.